hughshanahan/CS2900-Lab-1/README.md

 <a href="https://jupyter.org/install" class="uri">https://jupyter.org/install</a>.
 If you do not have it you,
 <a href="https://docs.anaconda.com/anaconda/install/" class="uri"> Anaconda </a> is a handy tool to download Python and Jupyter in one bundle.

 You will need to clone the repository as above, and then launch your conda environment and install the packages in the `requirements.txt` folder.
-The main ones you will need are `numpy`, `matplotlib`, and `scipy`.
+The main ones you will need are `numpy` and `matplotlib`.

 Make sure these are installed before starting the notebook!